Your Financial Future

 Some Good Common Stocks

-• Wells Fargo Bank - one of the best banks available.
-Initially, common stock was purchased in the Bank of the Northwest as part of a private placement (a startup company).
+• Wells Fargo Bank - one of the best commercial banks available.
+Initially, common stock was purchased in the Bank of the Northwest as part of a private placement (a start-up company).
 This bank was bought by Pacific Northwest Bank six years later which was then bought by Wells Fargo Bank a year later.

 • Omnicom - marketing firm that owns Rapp Collins where Emilie worked.
 This company has a convenient DRIP, (dividend reinvestment plan), which makes it easy to invest in small amounts by mail.